 The StreamCam can capture video at 1080p resolution and 60 frames per second, meaning you don’t have to sacrifice smoothness for detail and vice versa.
 Logitech’s high-end cam produced some of the silkiest, most true-to-life video of any webcam we tested, and generally captured rich and accurate colors.
 The StreamCam also exhibited some of the best autofocus of any camera we tried, quickly recognizing our face and producing a sharp, focused image anytime we streamed on Twitch or hopped on a conference call.
 It does falter quite a bit in low light, however, so you might want to consider some external lighting if you want to make it part of your streaming setup.

-On top of being easy to adjust on the fly, the StreamCam is also the clear winner in the looks department (if having a cool-looking webcam matters to you, at least).
-Logitech’s camera has an eye-catching plastic and mesh design that comes in your choice of graphite and white, so you can pick the model that best fits the vibe of your gaming den or video studio.
+On top of being easy to adjust on the fly, the StreamCam is also the clear winner in the looks department (if having a cool-looking webcam matters to you).
+Logitech’s camera has an eye-catching plastic and mesh design that comes in your choice of graphite or white, so you can pick the model that best fits the vibe of your gaming den or video studio.
 The StreamCam also has one of the better built-in microphones out of the webcams we tested, offering good volume and clarity at the expense of a slight echo.

 Thanks to Logitech Capture, the StreamCam has access to the same customization features as the C920, plus a few extra tricks.
 On top of being able to adjust color, brightness and focus levels, StreamCam owners can toggle features such as image stabilization (for those times when you accidentally hit your desk) and auto framing (which follows your head around to keep you in frame).
 There’s also a handy backlight correction option for when you’re being drowned out by the light behind you, as well as the ability to switch between mono and stereo audio capture.